jordan-sf/UnionOfRad-li3-manual/en/architecture/file-structure.md

 ### Bootstrapping

 The main bootstrap file in the config folder is `bootstrap.php`.
 This file is the second file PHP will execute in any request cycle, and it loads up the li3 framework along with any other extras that you define there.
-As such, it's a great place to place initial application configuration.
+As such, it's a great place to put initial application configuration.

 The best practice for bootstrapping parts of your application is by writing specific bootstrap files and placing them in `config/bootstrap/filename.php`.
 Once written, include the configuration into the main bootstrap file: